gauravcybersec/gdm/README.md

 Delete OAuth tokens for users
 ##### _Solution : Navigate to /tokens and delete all files in this directory_

-Log/console has exception - Exception in changeOwnerGDriveObject:403 Forbidden
+Log/console has exception - Exception in changeOwnerGDriveObject:"Rate limit exceeded.
+User message: \"Sorry, you have exceeded your sharing quota.\""
-##### _Solution : Ownership transfer functionality is still under development.
-This exception shows up when 'Change Owner' icon is clicked on the UI_
+##### _Solution : Request additional quota from Google_

+Log/console has exception - "Bad Request.
+User message: \"You can't change the owner of this item.\""
+##### _Solution : This exception is still under investigation.
+It could be that only Google files are allowed to transfer ownership like mentioned here https://support.google.com/drive/answer/2494892_